memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ERROR: update failed for project dummy
 ```

-The only irreversible mistake that we can make is to commit changes to the `manifest-rev` branch.
-Let's do just that:
+OK, time to really try and mess things up: Let's assume we had a long day and we simply forgot that we're changing things in a repository managed by West.
+We're changing things in `test.txt` and commit the changes to the local `manifest-rev` branch:

 ```bash
 $ cd shared/dummy